PranavRathi0001/Tic-Tac-Toe/README.md

 <img src="cover.png" width="100%" >

 Learn React concepts such as thinking in components, useState hook, useEffect hook, prop drilling.
-We also cover JS audio, CSS concepts such as flex-box and grid for display and more to create a delightful UI.
+I also cover JS audio, CSS concepts such as flex-box and grid for display and more to create a delightful UI.

 The following component diagram is used to help us think in components.
 <img src='component-diagram.png'>